The Not-So-Dark Art Of Designing Database Indexes: Reflections From An Average Software Engineer

 First, I am super glad you enjoyed the article!
 That pleases me greatly.

-benefit (you essentially have to examine every record to see
+OR email = ?essentially negates the benefit (you essentially have to examine every record to see if that

 That said, if you also have an index on `email:

 ... then it's possible that the query optimizer will actual apply both indexes and then merge the results.
 You can think of it as basically doing something like:

 Of course, there's no guaranteed that the optimizer will do that.
 In such cases, it could be beneficial to just break it into two separate queries - that way, there's no guess work.

 OK.
 That makes sense.
 So, I presume it is not unusual to have multiple indexes per table.
 Just out of interest, how many indexes do you have on your database?

 Yes, it's very common to have multiple indexes on a single table.
 Spot-checking some of our work tables, we usually have somewhere between 2-5 indexes on a table.
 Not all tables need them; but, if we have needs to search on various columns, we index them.